-The procession typically marches just 4 or so blocks along Marine Drive before stopping in front of the Memorial Arch at Memorial Park.
+In years that it happens, the procession typically marches just 4 or so blocks along Marine Drive before stopping in front of the Memorial Arch at Memorial Park.
 The Remembrance Day ceremony takes place there starting at around five minutes before eleven.

 Tips and Advice

 Below are some tips and suggestions to help you make the most out of your Remembrance Day experience in West Vancouver.